 Whoever witnesses Anna Vinnitskaya in concert is inevitably enthralled by the aura of this artist.
 Audiences and critics alike celebrate her ability to paint grand canvases, aside from sparking spectacular fireworks.
-Her technical splendor is not a virtuosic means in itself, but blends with a natural, always colorful sound.
-Anna Vinnitskaya is a major pianist of our time who tells stories with notes.
+Her technical splendor is never a virtuoso end in itself, but always a means of expression, and blends with a natural, always colorful sound.
+Anna Vinnitskaya is a major pianist of our time who tells stories with her music.

 The first prize at the Concours Reine Elisabeth in Brussels in 2007 marked the beginning of Anna Vinnitskaya’s international career.
 Today she is a valued partner of many major orchestras worldwide and leading conductors such as Andris Nelsons, Valery Gergiev, Krzysztof Urbański, Dmitri Kitajenko, Alan Gilbert and Mirga Gražinytė-Tyla.
 A highlight of the 2021/22 season is her renewed collaboration with Kirill Petrenko and the Berliner Philharmoniker.
 As part of their joint concert tour, Anna Vinnitskaya makes her debut at the Salzburg Festival and returns to the LUCERNE Festival and the Philharmonie de Paris.